ucsd-cse151a-ss25/ucsd-cse151a-ss25.github.io/src/index.md

 ### Homeworks

-Every Monday starting week 2, homework will release (that's in weeks 2, 3, 4, and 5) and you will submit on Sunday via Gradescope the ipynb file **(Note: Not a pdf!)**.
+Every other Monday, starting week 1, homework will release (that's in weeks 3, 5, 7, and 9) and you will have two weeks to submit via Gradescope the ipynb file **(Note: Not a pdf!)**.
+The homework will be due on Sundays, the day before the next homework is released.
 Homework will only be graded on your ability to complete the assignment based on the directions, and not based on accuracy of your model (unless specified), but must be above random.

 For each post, our staff will review it and give a **0-3** score along with feedback: